The Girls of Steel team operates with a leadership council. The 2017-2018 leaders and their roles are described below.

 Technical Project Manager

 This manager is responsible for keeping the off-season and pre-season robot training on schedule as well as the robot construction during build season.
-She makes sure that all the technical sub-teams and feature teams are working together efficiently and using their time wisely in order to complete the robot within the six week build season for a successful competition.
+She makes sure members know which tasks need to be done at the Thursday technical meetings that all the technical sub-teams and feature teams are working together efficiently and using their time wisely in order to complete the robot within the six week build season for a successful competition.
 She also shares the responsibility of sending out emails, updates, making weekly power points, and leading the weekly leadership council meetings.